 6. Health is critical

 One of the best gifts you can ever give your child is a healthy start.
 Healthy habits form when playing team sports.
 Kids need good sleep to keep up.
-They need to eat healthfully to have the strength to compete and endurance to keep going.
-Building this habit now means it will be more likely to last into adulthood.
+They need to eat healthfully to have the strength to compete and the endurance to keep going.
+Building this habit now means it will likely last into adulthood.